 “My parents don’t think I do too much at church,” admits Justin, 10.
 “But they worry about me getting my homework done, so I only get to go once in a while.”

 “My mom hates driving me late on a school night,” says Katie, 12.
 “My other siblings have to be in bed, so we don’t go to youth group very often.”

 Your partnerships with parents must be healthy and positive.
 Use these ideas to maintain an excellent relationship with your preteens’ parents during this critical transition time.

-- Get on parents’ team.
+- Get on the parents’ team.
 Take active steps to put your ministry on the same team with parents.
 Vocalize your support of kids’ parents.
 Plan events that are family-friendly and schedule-aware.
 Initiate positive contact with parents.
 Continually inform parents about what’s happening in your ministry and the youth ministry.
 Create educational and support programs for parents of preteens.
 Celebrate kids with their parents.

 - Provide transitional transportation.
 Get practical; if parents aren’t bringing graduating preteens to youth group, kids will miss a key time to be woven into the fabric of the youth group.
 Partner with the youth group leader to arrange transportation for any kids whose parents just can’t work it out on their own.
 Make it easy: Think carpool!

 - Give parents a strong vision for youth group.
 Partner with your youth leader to motivate parents to make youth group a priority for their graduating preteens.
 Use mailings, emails, and meetings to share the vision.
 Tout benefits: Teens attending religious activities are 50 percent less likely to engage in at-risk behaviors.
 Plan bridging activities that celebrate and involve families in the children’s and youth ministries.
 Invite parents of youth group members to attend these events so they can initiate strong parent-to-parent relationships.